lattice-analyzer/CoNAN/Readme.md

     filename="examples.py"
 )

-print("Checking dimension reduction homomorphisms, may take few minutes!")
+print("Checking dimension-reduction homomorphisms, this may take a few minutes!")

 ############################################################################
 # Run estimation
 ############################################################################